 The school governors continue to give their support and advice to help drive the strategic vision of the school.
 As well as meetings in the evenings that they attend and training courses they go to, governors also come into school regularly to attend school events but also to support our school improvement plan.
 They have opportunity to go on frequent learning walks, talk to staff and children and see some of the work of the school in action and to give constructive feedback.
+They look at policies and documentation, are involved with appraisals, restructures, contract renewals, finances and some appointments.
+Across the year they monitor various aspects of our school improvement pant.
+Last year they monitored: phonics, working walls, consent, reading for pleasure, safeguarding, working scientifically, resilience and campaigning for change.

-They look at policies and documentation, are involved with appraisals, restructures and some appointments.
-The governors meet as a larger group every term but also meet in their committee groups of: Finance & Premises, Teaching & Learning, Staffing & Pupil Welfare.
+Governors meet as a larger group every term but also meet in their committee groups of: Finance & Premises, Teaching & Learning, Staffing & Pupil Welfare.
+Last year of course they contributed hugely to our Ofsted inspection.
 Clare Hegarty our chair of governors and I work very closely - talking regularly about the school.